StreetSupport/mhp/site/content/action-groups/_index.md

 hero:
   image: /assets/images/womens-ag.jpg
   heading: Action Groups
 whatIs:
-  heading: What is an action group?
+  heading: "Action Groups: Learn more about what we do"
   body: >-
-    The action groups will each tackle a key challenge that people experiencing homelessness regularly face, such as access to mental health support, emergency accommodation, and employment.
-Each group will include people who have experienced homelessness, as well as those who have relevant skills or professional expertise.
+    At the heart of the Partnership are our Action Groups, which tackle specific challenges that people who are homeless may face.
+Each group includes people who have experienced the topic in question, as well as those who have relevant skills or professional expertise.

+    We are open to anyone who shares our goal of ending homelessness in Manchester – please sign up to an Action Group using our form [here](https://mhp.org.uk/action-groups/), or get in touch via email at [info@mhp.org.uk](mailto:info@mhp.org.uk) for more information.

+    F﻿ind out more about specific Action Groups below!
 joinAnActionGroup:
   heading: Join an Action Group
-  body: >-
-    If there is an issue not listed here which you think worthy of an action group, please email your suggestions to [info@mhp.org.uk](info@mhp.org.uk).
+  body: If there is an issue not listed here which you think worthy of an action
+    group, please email your suggestions to [info@mhp.org.uk](info@mhp.org.uk).
 ---